 With its standard setup, Org-mode supports priorities 'A', 'B', and 'C'.
 'A' is the highest priority.
 An entry without a cookie is treated as priority 'B'.
-Priorities make a difference only in the agenda (see Section 8.3 [Weekly/Daily agenda], page 32).
+Priorities make a difference only in the agenda (see Section 8.3 [Weekly/Daily agenda], page 37).

-C-c , Set the priority of the current item.
+C-c, Set the priority of the current headline.
 The command prompts for a priority character 'A', 'B' or 'C'.
-When you press (SPC) instead, the priority cookie is removed from the headline.
-The priorities can also be changed "remotely" from the timeline and agenda buffer with the , command (see Section 8.7 [Agenda commands], page 35).
+When you press $\langle \overline{\text{SPC}} \rangle$ instead, the priority cookie is removed from the headline.
+The priorities can also be changed "remotely" from the timeline and agenda buffer with the , command (see Section 8.7 [Agenda commands], page 40).

-'''

-S - \langle up \rangle
+$S - \langle up \rangle$

-'''